 Chapter one of this book provides general information on Katmai's brown bears.
 Chapter two presents more specific information about Brooks River and Brooks Camp.
-Chapters 3-6 discuss individual bears.
+Chapters 3-7 discuss individual bears.
 In those chapters, bears are arranged first by age classification and sex (adult males, adult females, subadults, and cubs) and then numerically by the number biologists have randomly assigned to them.
 The final chapter provides information on bears that are no longer seen at Brooks River.
-At right is a sample page.